Discrimination

 Direct discrimination

-This is where an employee can argue that a comparator is being treated more favourably than they are and the reason for this less favourable treatment that they are suffering is a prohibited reason.
+This is where an employee can argue that a comparator is being treated more favourably than they are.
+The reason for this less favourable treatment that they are suffering is a prohibited reason.

 Indirect discrimination